 Every January, I find myself coming off my holiday “eat all the things” binge vowing to eat better.
-I toss out the junk food (after stuffing as many cookies as possible into my mouth), dust off my menu planner and map out my Walmart trip.
-The Walmart in my neighborhood opened up last year – the close proximity to a grocery store shaves tons of time from my meal planning and prep time and makes setting myself up for healthy eating success that much easier.
+I toss out the junk food (after stuffing as many cookies as possible into my mouth), dust off my menu planner and map out my trip to the grocery store.

 I don’t make New Year’s resolutions, and yes, I know some of you call those goals, but we all know a resolution when we hear about one.
 Whatever you’re calling it, I’ve got six tricks to help set yourself up for healthy eating success if you find yourself trying to get back on track after all that holiday grazing.
 Yes, I want that fluff sitting around my midsection to disappear yesterday but I’m also trying to be realistic this year.